 - no birthday kisses

-And talking about the toilet, wash your hands for 15 seconds after going to the bathroom but also...when you get home, before dinner and after being in contact with a large group of people.
+And talking about the toilet, wash your hands for 20 seconds after going to the bathroom but also when you get home, before dinner and after being in contact with a large group of people.

-When should you consult your doctor about the flu?
+When should you consult your primary care provider about the flu?
 In some cases, the flu does not go away by itself.
-Other diseases may occur that do need to be treated, such as pneumonia.
+Other diseases may occur that need to be treated more aggressively, such as pneumonia.

 Please contact your general practitioner if you have the flu and: